RamiKrispin/ai-dev-2024-ml-workshop/README.md

 If you want to learn more about setting up a dockerized development environment with the Dev Containers extension, please check the [Python](https://github.com/RamiKrispin/vscode-python) and [R](https://github.com/RamiKrispin/vscode-python) tutorials.

-## Data Pipeline
+## Pipeline Design

-Once we have a clear scope, we can move to the design process step.
+Once we have a clear scope, we can start designing the pipeline.
+The pipeline has the following two main components:
+- Data refresh
+- Forecasting model

 I typically start with drafting the process using paper and pencil (or the electronic version using iPad and Apple Pencil 😎).
 This helps me to understand better what functions I need to build:

 <figure>
  <img src="images/pipeline-draft.jpg" width="100%" align="center"/></a>